tsytsykvitaliy/digital-forensics-network-forensics-challenge/README.md

 Just by looking at all the sorting columns that correspond to our packet (row), we can gather the following information:

 - **Number**: 3
-_The number of the packet in the capture file_
+_The packet's number in the current capture file_
 - **Time**: 0.000041
 _Absolute time since the beginning of the capture (in seconds)_
 - **Source**: 10.0.0.132